A New Vision for Springfield Dining District

-The design Charrette provides a fun and quick way generate a variety of creative designs, from concept to working drawings, for a Parklet that is planned to be built in summer 2016 in Springfield’s Worthington Street “Dining District”.
-The Charrette starts with a tour of the site, followed by dinner in Springfield on Sunday evening, April 8, 2016.
-All design work and drawings shall be started and completed on Saturday April 9, 2016.
+The design Charrette provided a fun and quick way generate a variety of creative designs, from concept to working drawings, for a parklet that was planned to be built in summer 2016 in Springfield’s Worthington Street “Dining District”.

 Our community partners include: City of Springfield Office of Planning and Economic Development, Springfield Building Improvement District (BID), Springfield Cultural District, Springfield Transformative Development Initiative.